schwiebert1/DA401-Positional-Clustering/README.md

 ### Introduction

 Turner Schwiebert's Project for DA401 at Denison University (completed Fall 2022) first webscraped FBRef to collect physical and performance (per90) data on all football players in Europe's Top 5 Leagues (Premier League, Bundesliga, Ligue 1, Serie A, La Liga) for the past 365 days.
-Using this performance data, clustering algorithms were used analyze current positional roles in modern soccer.
+Using this performance data, clustering algorithms were used identify current positional roles in modern soccer.
 For more specific details on data acquisition and analysis methods, please read below.

 *DATA:* All data collected from: https://fbref.com/en/